 I note simple syrup below and if you’re not sure what simple syrup is, it’s a sweetened syrup made with sugar and water.
 To make it, heat equal parts water and granulated sugar in a saucepan and bring to a boil.
 Simmer on low until all the sugar is dissolved.
 Remove from heat, allow to cool, and store in a glass (refrigerated) for up to one month.

 - 2 ounces whiskey or bourbon - I used Old Camp Peach Pecan Whiskey

 - 3 slices peach

 - 1 splash seltzer water

-So grab a glass of this Sweet Georgia Peach Smash and let’s cheers to beautiful drinks!
+So grab a glass of this Sweet Georgia Peach Drink and let’s cheers to beautiful drinks!
 And if you get a chance to try Old Camp Whiskey, you should definitely grab an extra bottle and make this drink!

 Pizzazzerie is a participant in the Amazon Services LLC Associate Programs and other affiliate services.
 This means that pizzazzerie.com receives a small commission by linking to Amazon.com and other sites at no cost to the readers.

 Get Your Copy!